CartoDB/carto-selfhosted-helm/customizations/README.md

 # In this example we create:
 #  * A deployment with configured CloudSQL Auth Proxy
 #  * A ClusterIP service to serve CloudSQL Auth Proxy
-#  * External Postgresql configuration for tha chart
+#  * External Postgresql configuration for the chart
 #      - https://github.com/CartoDB/carto-selfhosted-helm/tree/main/customizations#setup-postgres-creating-secrets
 #